2022 North Indian Ocean cyclone season: Season summary

-The season began with BOB 01 which formed on March 3 over the Bay of Bengal.
-It peaked as a deep depression, before weakening as a well-marked low-pressure area on March 6.
+The season began with BOB 01 which formed on 3 March over the Bay of Bengal.
+It peaked as a deep depression, before weakening as a well-marked low-pressure area on 6 March.
 The system became the eighth system to form in March since reliable records began in 1891.
-On March 20, another deep depression classified as BOB 02 formed in the Andaman Sea.
+On 20 March, another deep depression classified as BOB 02 formed in the Andaman Sea.
 BOB 02 made landfall in Myanmar before dissipating.
-After more than 1 month of inactivity, a low-pressure system formed off the coast of Andaman and Nicobar Islands on May 6.
+After more than 1 month of inactivity, a low-pressure system formed off the coast of Andaman and Nicobar Islands on 6 May.
 On the next day, JTWC classified it as Tropical Cyclone 02B, followed by IMD which recognized it as Depression BOB 03.
 The depression intensified into a cyclonic storm, named Asani, making it the first named storm in the season.
 Soon, Asani was upgraded to Category 1 cyclone by JTWC, and IMD upgraded to a severe cyclonic storm.
 Afterward, Asani began to weaken rapidly due to high wind shear. and made landfall in Andhra Pradesh as a deep depression.
 Later in May, BOB 04 quickly consolidated into a depression as it landed on the south Burmese coast.

 Activity ceased for approximately 2 months before Depression ARB 01 was designated and struggled against strong wind shear and dry air intrusions.
 In August, four systems were designated by the IMD.
 Land Depression 01 was short-lived and degenerated to a remnant low over Chhattisgarh.
 Depression ARB 02 formed a couple of days later and even though the IMD kept the system as a depression, the JTWC upgraded ARB 02 to Tropical Cyclone 03A.
-Having a tropical storm-force cyclone form in the Arabian Sea in August is rare, and the last system to become one was Cyclone Aurora (1983).
+Having a tropical storm-force cyclone form in the Arabian Sea in August is rare, and the last system to become one was Cyclone Aurora in 1983.
 Depression BOB 05 followed and the brown ocean effect aided the system to maintain depression status for a few more days.
 After BOB 05, Deep Depression BOB 06 was designated by the IMD after the JTWC unofficially upgraded it to Tropical Cyclone 04B due to attaining tropical storm-force winds.
 BOB 06 later made landfall in Digha, West Bengal and caused 32 deaths.
 In September, the IMD briefly designated Land Depression 02.

 In late October, the IMD monitored an area of low pressure, which was designated as BOB 07 and later became Cyclonic Storm Sitrang, officially the second named storm of the season.
 The cyclonic storm abruptly headed north-northeast and early on October 24, it made landfall in Patuakhali, Bangladesh.
 Sitrang is the first tropical cyclone to hit Bangladesh since Cyclone Mora in 2017, and caused 35 fatalities.
 After Sitrang, Depression BOB 08 formed and struggled to consolidate a well-defined center before causing minor impacts to parts of southern India.
 In December, Deep Depression BOB 09 formed.
 IMD later upgraded it to Cyclonic Storm Mandous.
 Despite moderate easterly mid-level wind shear, Mandous intensified to a Severe Cyclonic Storm as it neared Sri Lanka.
 It made landfall near Chennai, India, as a Deep Depression and caused 9 deaths.
 The remnants of Mandous transferred across southern India and into the Arabian Sea.
 The system quickly developed and was designated as Depression ARB 03 by IMD.
 The storm unexpectedly rapidly developed and the JTWC designated it as Tropical Cyclone 07A, peaking with winds of 60 mph (95 km/h).
 After ARB 03, Depression BOB 10 formed and meandered in the Bay of Bengal before dissipating.